 5. Forecast inventory need

-Ordering excess quantity will result in carrying the cost of inventory, whereas ordering less will result in an increased need to replenish stock.
+Ordering excess quantities will result in carrying the cost of inventory, whereas ordering less will result in an increased need to replenish stock.

-SALES PER LEAD TIME: The number of days between issuing a purchase order and receiving the product(s).
+LEAD TIME: The number of days between issuing a purchase order and receiving the product(s).